 - 5. Securely store the flat tire in the vehicle. - 6.
-Install the jack in its storage area and tighten the jack strap. - Place the spare tire cover and the floor covering over the damaged tire. - 8.
-Close the hatch or trunk.
+Install the jack in its storage area between floor and bracket for jack mounting. - 7.
+Install tools between the side of the spare tire (3 o'clock position) and the spare tire pan without looseness. - 8.
+Place the spare tire cover and the floor covering over the damaged tire. - 9.
+Close the trunk.